shuaizhao95/backdoor_attack_and_defense/README.md

 ## Introduction
-clean label backdoor attack and defense
+This repository contains the data and code for clean label backdoor attack and defense.

 ## Requirements
 * Python == 3.7